 This style took off in the 19th century when Europeans favored beans roasted at high temperatures.
 Back then, Robusta, which is generally roasted darker, dominated the French market.

 Why?
-Economics.
+In a word, economics.
 Robusta was produced at lower cost than Arabica in France’s West African colonies and imported duty free.
-And the fact that Robusta also delivered a big buzz to the many men in frilly shirts — women weren’t welcome — in the coffee houses of the time certainly didn’t hurt.
+And the fact that Robusta also delivered a big buzz to the many men in frilly shirts – women weren’t welcome – in the coffee houses of the time certainly didn’t hurt.

-Over time, this tradition of dark roasts and strong brews has itself proved pretty Robusta, although fortunately, everyone is now free to enjoy the pleasures of French cafés.
+Over time, this tradition of dark roasts and strong brews has proved very enduring, although fortunately, everyone is now free to enjoy drinking coffee in French cafés.

 French Café Culture.
 Vive la Révolution!